-Workload distribution is a problem for most organizations.
+Team workload management is a problem for most organizations.
 The effects of inflation and economic recession have put even more pressure on the organization to get things done, run efficiently, and continually improve.
 In such a scenario, how does one deal with workloads?
-Let’s dive deeper into this blog post and identify the best strategies to manage workload.
+Let’s dive deeper into the blog and identify the most effective workload management strategies.

 Inflation has several definitions.
 The most popular definition of inflation is “a persistent rise in the general level of prices.”
 It’s also called as a rise in the price of money, a rise in the price level, an economic contraction, and a decrease in purchasing power.